thilo/coworking-hack-day/index.md

 ### Location

-<p>The event is hosted by the co.up Coworking space, which is located right in the heart of Berlin-Kreuzberg.
+<p>The event is hosted by the <a href="http://co-up.de/" title="co.up coworking space">co.up coworking space</a>, which is located right in the heart of Berlin-Kreuzberg.
 You can find us in the second building on the right, 5th floor.</p>

 <address>
   <p>